croroprivatedev-dev/BoardLog-Website/docs/LegalNotice.en.md

 # Legal Notice (Specified Commercial Transactions Act)

-**Last updated:** September 2, 2026
+**Last updated:** September 4, 2026

-This notice is provided under Article 11 of Japan's Act on Specified Commercial Transactions regarding sales of the BoardLog paid plan (Premium).
+This notice is provided under Article 11 of Japan's Act on Specified Commercial Transactions regarding sales of BoardLog paid plans (Starter Version and Premium).

 Downloading the App and using basic features is free.
-The paid plan is a one-time, non-consumable in-app purchase through the App Store.
+Paid plans are one-time, non-consumable in-app purchases through the App Store.

 ---